krldmi/MPPP/doc/source/install.rst

 there are two more branches you have to be aware of: *test* and *unstable*.

-*test* receives bugfixes during freezing periods, while *unstable* has all the latest great feature, but is, as it's name suggests, potentially unstable.
+*test* receives bugfixes during freezing periods, while *unstable* has all the latest great features, but is, as it's name suggests, potentially unstable.

 To retrieve these branches from the repository, just do::